ColdBox/coldbox-platform/ApplicationTemplate/handlers/tests/readme.txt

 note that the controller created is the ColdBox's testcontroller.

 The code speaks for itself.
-Just make sure you tests inherit from the base test that can be found at coldbox.system.extras.baseTest and they create a setup method that follows the following pattern:
+Just make sure you tests inherit from the base test that can be found at coldbox.system.extras.testing.baseTest and they create a setup method that follows the following pattern:

 <cffunction name="setUp" returntype="void" access="private">